 Amongst his many achievements, Copernicus was also a pioneering economist.
 He developed a theory on the value of money (later became known as Gresham’s Law – the idea that bad (debased money) drives out good money.
-In 1517, he created the first attempt at a quantity theory of money – Inflation was related to the amount of money in circulation; this became a principle element of economic theory.
+In 1517, he created the first attempt at a quantity theory of money – Inflation was related to the amount of money in circulation; this became a principal element of economic theory.
 It was important for that particular time period, where governments struggled with currency devaluation.
 His writings on economics became influential for both Prussia and Germany (Teutonic states).

 Influence of Copernicus’ work

-There were theological objections from leading figures in the Protestant reformation, such as Martin Luther and John Calvin.
-The Protestant reformation, placed biblical scripture as the ultimate authority and rejected Copernicism for the perceived conflict with Biblical sources.
+There were theological objections from leading figures in the Protestant Reformation, such as Martin Luther and John Calvin.
+The Protestant Reformation placed biblical scripture as the ultimate authority and rejected Copernicism for the perceived conflict with Biblical sources.

 However, by 1616, more objections from Catholic church were being made.
-Members of the inquisition, such as Francesco Ingoli wrote Copernicism was theologically heretical.
+Members of the Inquisition, such as Francesco Ingoli wrote Copernicism was theologically heretical.

 Galileo’s (1564-1642) work in astronomy made him come to the conclusion Copernicus was right.
 In particular, it was Galileo (with the use of improved telescopes) who found moons orbiting the planet Jupiter; this was a justification for Copernicus’ view.
 But as Galileo advanced the view of heliocentrism, he received considerable opposition from the Catholic Church, and he became convicted of heresy on the basis that heliocentrism was contrary to the sense and authority of Holy Scripture.
 Galileo was placed under house arrest for many years.
 But, Galileo played a key role in seeing heliocentrism accepted as scientific fact.